- Home

 What are precancerous cervical cell changes?

+Sometimes the squamous cells and glandular cells in the cervix start to change, and appear abnormal when viewed under a microscope.
 These early cervical cell changes may be precancerous.
 This means there is an area of abnormal tissue (a lesion) that is not cancer, but may lead to cancer.
-Some women with precancerous changes of the cervix will develop cervical cancer, so it is important to investigate any changes.

 How precancerous cell changes start

-Precancerous cervical cell changes are caused by some types of the human papillomavirus (HPV).
-HPV and cervical cell changes don’t cause symptoms but can be found during a routine cervical screening test.
+HPV and cervical cell changes don’t usually cause symptoms but can be found during a routine cervical screening test.

-Treating precancerous cervical cell changes
+Treating cervical cell changes

 Finding and treating precancerous cervical cell changes will prevent them developing into cervical cancer.
 Read more about how precancerous cervical cell changes are treated.